-Vital to the educational and intellectual life of the university, the John E. Riley Library contains circulating and reference collections of almost 120,000 volumes and currently receives 820 periodicals.
+Vital to the educational and intellectual life of the university, the John E. Riley Library contains circulating and reference collections of almost 125,000 volumes and currently receives 750 periodicals.
 In addition to books and periodicals, the library has approximately 60,000 volumes in collections of microforms, non-print materials, and state and federal government documents, for which the library is a selective depository.
 A special collection of works by or about John Wesley is maintained.

-The library's web page www.nnu.edu/library can be reached from any computer with Internet capability.
-It provides links to the library's online catalog, other libraries, and various indexes and databases, many of which include full-text materials.
+The library's web page is www.nnu.edu/library.
+It provides links to the library's online catalog which is shared with College of Idaho, various indexes and databases many of which include full-text materials, and to other libraries.
 Through its participation in OCLC Inc., an international library network, the library has access to more than 57,000,000 additional books and other library materials from libraries around the world.

-Reciprocal borrowing agreements are in place with Albertson College of Idaho and with Boise State University whereby students may check out a limited number of items from these nearby libraries.
+In addition to the shared system with College of Idaho, a reciprocal borrowing agreement with Boise State University allows students to check out a limited number of items from this library.

 Key to the library's mission is its staff, which provides friendly, professional service.
 Librarians, staff, and student assistants are available to make use of the library more effective and meaningful.
-Library services include tours, library instruction, interlibrary loans, and individual research assistance.
+Library services include interlibrary loans, instruction, and individual research assistance.

-The Archives, located in the lower level of the Library, contains many items pertaining to the history of the University.
+The University Archives, located in the lower level of the Library, contains items pertaining to the history of the University.
 Use of the Archives is by appointment only.